timbrinson/FloraCatalog/docs/DOCUMENTATION_STRATEGY.md

 - **Goal:** Formalize the start of a new session.
 - **Requirement:** AI must provide a "Project State Summary" and "Active Objective" based on documentation before emitting any code.

+## Documentation Maintenance Strategy
+To balance high-fidelity detail with readability, the project employs a three-tiered approach to document volume control:

+### Tier 1: The "Propose-First" Trimming Rule
+The AI is prohibited from unilaterally shortening documentation.
+If a section becomes unwieldy, the AI must explicitly flag it as a "Maintenance Suggestion" in its response, asking the user whether to consolidate the text or move details to an archive.

+### Tier 2: The "Side-Car Archive" Pattern
+Instead of deleting detailed technical reasoning or historical context, "Side-Car" files are created.
+The main documentation remains focused on current rules/specs, while the "Why" and specific edge cases are moved to `docs/decisions/` or `docs/archive/`.

+### Tier 3: The "Refactor for Brevity" Command
+Brevity updates are only performed via explicit user commands (e.g., "Refactor this section for brevity").
+During such an update, the AI must provide a "Lossless Check" in its plan, identifying exactly what context is being archived or removed before emitting code.

 ## Implementation Roadmap

 - [x] Update `docs/AI_DEVELOPMENT_PROTOCOL.md` with Handover rules.